How Do I Get Credentialed?

 Gaining ministerial credentials is a wonderful process and we are excited to partner with prospective ministers to help them reach this goal.
 Here are the steps needed to gain credentials with the North Carolina Assemblies of God.

-To get started, you can contact Jeanne Enroth at the District Office either by phone at 919-965-0225 or email at email@example.com.
+To get started, contact Jeanne Enroth at the District Office either by phone at 919-965-0225 or email at email@example.com.

 Level 1: Certificate of Ministry